galette/galettedoc/source/usermanual/contributions.rst

 As seen in the example from this chapter introduction, a transaction is a global payment for a member.

-Only a few informations are required to add a new transaction:
+Only a few information are required to add a new transaction:

 * a description,
 * the originator,